moniqx4/PlayWrightTypescriptStarterProject/README.md

 - tsconfig.json
 - global-setup
 - global-teardown
+- playwright.config

-## Updated with v1.20 of Playwright
+## Updated with v1.22 of Playwright

 ## How to run tests